ilijana123/skopje_marathon/README.md

 Skopje Marathon API
 Skopje Marathon API is a Spring Boot backend application designed to manage marathon registrations, race details, payments, and reviews.
-The application uses PostgreSQL for data persistence and is fully containerized using Docker and Docker Compose.
+The application is fully containerized using Docker and Docker Compose for easy setup and deployment.

-Tech Stack
+🚀 Tech Stack
-Backend

-Java

-Spring Boot
+Backend: Java, Spring Boot

-Spring Security (JWT authentication)
+Security: Spring Security with JWT Authentication

-Database

-PostgreSQL
+Database: PostgreSQL

-Mapping

-MapStruct (automatic DTO to entity mapping)
+Mapping: MapStruct (automatic DTO to entity mapping)

-Containerization

-Docker

-Docker Compose
+Containerization: Docker & Docker Compose

-Prerequisites
+🛠 Prerequisites
 Before running the application, ensure the following tools are installed:

 Docker